vishaltyagi227/comand_line_todo/README.md

 1. Install Node.js: You need to have npm installed in your computer for this problem.
 It comes with Node.js and you can get it by installing Node from https://nodejs.org/en/

-2. You are expected to write the code in `todo.js` file.
+2. We are expected to write the code in `todo.js` file.

 3. Once you are done with the changes you should be able to execute the todo app by running the following command from the terminal.